Anmol-Baranwal/Awesome-Illustrations-4Projects/CONTRIBUTING.md

 To add illustrations, you can read the detailed instructions [here](https://github.com/Anmol-Baranwal/Awesome-Illustrations-4Projects#-how-to-contribute-)

-You can add individual illustrations which have their unique pack even if the entire group has been added in the Group category.
+You can add individual illustrations, each with their unique pack, even if the entire group has already been added to the Group category.

+In case you are searching for new illustrations to add to the repository collection, I recommend taking a look at [this resource](https://github.com/Anmol-Baranwal/Awesome-Illustrations-4Projects/issues/43).
+It contains a collection of illustrations for those who are eager to make their contributions and join the creative journey.

 <!-- >Make sure to see the [Pull Request Template](https://github.com/Anmol-Baranwal/Awesome-Illustrations-4Projects/blob/main/PULL_REQUEST_TEMPLATE.md) for your ease. -->